 This works in parallel with the Event count threshold, such that Devo begins to remove events once either of these values are reached.

 Devo can automatically stop a query's real-time event flow when it detects a potential risk for the browser to be overloaded with an excessive amount of data.
 You can specify a threshold for the number of events and a time that defines the potential risk for browser overload.

-For example, with a sample period of 10 seconds and a maximum number of events set to 15,000, real-time event flow will stop when more than 15,000 are loaded in any 10 second period.
+For example, with a sample period of 10 seconds and a maximum number of events set to 15,000, the real-time event flow stops when more than 15,000 are loaded in any 10-second period.

 |Hide demo tables in Finder||Check this box to hide the |